CDPH Provides Protect Chicago 77 Update

 Over the past week:

-- Albany Park and Lincoln Square reached 80% in 1stdose vaccine coverage (ages 12+)
+- Calumet Heights and Garfield Ridge reached 70% in 1stdose vaccine coverage (ages 12+)

-- Washington Park and West Pullman reached 50% in 1st dose vaccine coverage (ages 12+)
+- Greater Grand Crossing reached 50% in 1stdose vaccine coverage (ages 12+)

-- Fuller Park, Loop, and Near North Side had the biggest increases in 1stdose vaccine coverage (ages 12+) since last week
+- Washington Park had the biggest increase in 1stdose vaccine coverage (ages 12+) since last week

 Protect Chicago 77 is designed to engage people in all of the city’s 77 designated community areas to get vaccinated and encourage others to do so.
 All Chicagoans are encouraged to take the Protect Chicago 77 pledge, promising to do their part to Protect Chicago and help the city recover from the pandemic.